Which digital competences do educators require today?

 SELFIE is a free, user-friendly and adaptable tool that helps schools assess their current level in terms of learning in the digital age.
 SELFIE gathers – anonymously – the views of students, teachers and school leaders on how technology is used in their school.

-SERVICES FOR GFL TEACHERS AT SCHOOLS ABROADHow does the Goethe-Institut promote the digital competences of teachers of German abroad?
+SERVICES FOR German as a Foreign Language TEACHERS AT SCHOOLS ABROADHow does the Goethe-Institut promote the digital competences of teachers of German abroad?
 Two examples:

 DIP IN SOE

 From 2015 to 2017, the project promoted media-supported learning and teaching at schools in the Southeast Europe (SEE) region.
 In line with the motto of "digital-intercultural-project-oriented (DIP)", competence and further training centres were established during these three years in Bulgaria, Bosnia and Herzegovina, Greece, Croatia, Romania and Serbia.
-At the centres, trained teachers (GFL and media disseminators) support and train their colleagues in the area of multimedia teaching.
+At the centres, trained teachers (German as a Foreign Language and media disseminators) support and train their colleagues in the area of multimedia teaching.
 The project’s goal was to introduce a media-supported teaching model at a total of twelve pilot schools.

 More detailed information about the results of the project can be found here: [http://www.goethe.de/ins/hr/prj/mll/deindex.htm]